Health Equity and Community Outreach

 Community Outreach

-learning options.
+NHRMC Family Medicine residents may engage in a variety of service-learning options.
 Residents enjoy helping staff St. Mary’s Clinic, which offers medical and dental care for the uninsured for those who are below 200% of the federal poverty guidelines.
-Residents also often frequently volunteer to lead classes for the Youth Offender Program, for juveniles facing first-time DUI charges.
+Residents also frequently volunteer to lead classes for the Youth Offender Program for juveniles facing first-time DUI charges.

-interdisciplinary teams for a one week medical mission experiences in the Dominican Republic, hosted by Solid Rock International.
-This is every 1-3 years and does take some advance planning, but is a very rewarding experience.
+The NHRMC Family Medicine Residency program has periodically helped field interdisciplinary teams for a one week medical mission experiences in the Dominican Republic, hosted by Solid Rock International.
+This is every 1-3 years and does take some advance planning but is a very rewarding experience.